 Cassava flour comes from the root of the cassava plant which thrives in the tropics.
 There are two types of cassavas: sweet and bitter.
 The bitter type contains a large amount of the chemical cyanide, which is poisonous.
 Thus, bitter cassava cannot be eaten raw and therefore should be properly grounded and heated.

-Cassava flour is a product of the root which is white in colour when its brown covers are peeled off.
-It is used in delicacies in at least 80 countries and a stable food to at least 800 million people across the world.
+Cassava flour is a product of the root which is white when its brown covers are peeled off.
+It is used in delicacies in at least 80 countries and is a stable food to at least 800 million people across the world.

 Making cassava flour